benitomartin/nlp-news-classification/README.md

-The dataset used has been downloaded from [Kaggle](https://www.kaggle.com/datasets/gpiosenka/100-bird-species) and contains a set of 525 bird species.
-84635 training images, 2625 test images(5 images per species) and 2625 validation images(5 images per species).
+The dataset used has been downloaded from [Kaggle](https://www.kaggle.com/datasets/gpiosenka/100-bird-species) and contains a set of Fake and Real News.

-The app can be tested in **Hugging Face** (.py files hosted there) following this [link](https://huggingface.co/spaces/bmartinc80/birds_pytorch).
+The app can be tested following this [link](https://huggingface.co/spaces/bmartinc80/birds_pytorch).

 ## 👨‍💻 **Tech Stack**